Where to Get Free Reclaimed Lumber

 Old barns and mills are a great source for high-quality virgin timber.
 Many are long past their prime and have begun falling apart or the owners are in the middle of tearing it down.
 Most barn owners will happily give you their old dilapidated barn just to get it out of the way and cleaned up.

 You can post an ad online or with the local newspaper, letting people know you'll pick up any discarded lumber.
-Below is a template you can use:

 You may be surprised by the volume of calls you receive.
 Many old barns have been neglected for several years and even decades.
 Once the roof of a building starts to go, it doesn't take long for the structure to be in very poor shape.
 Beams begin to rot, the framing starts to buckle and slip off the foundation and soon you have a very large liability.
 Insurance companies refuse to insure the barn.
 The building becomes a huge blight, and it is dangerous to be around it.